A Brief History of Manipuri Literature

 Manipur lies in a peripheral region, the Northeast, in India.
 Out of the two routes that lead to Kabaw (now in Burma), the province has been one of the major transit points.
 Many Aryans from the Gangetic plains in mainland India, ever since they started propagating their faith in Southeast Asia, had passed through Manipur en route to Burma and beyond.

-(Note: The author mentions that there are enough evidences that illustrate Manipur was well known in India from ancient history.
+(Note: The author mentions that there isenough evidence that illustrate Manipur was well known in India from ancient history.
 Further, he made a reference to Mahabharata, in which one Sugribana and his monkey-followers in their quest to find Sita in Java in the kingdom of Ravan had to pass this land but not before they were warned about the kingdom encircled by mountains, apparently referring to Manipur and its Keibu Keioiba, a tiger-man in local folklore.)

 Geological studies reveal Manipur was once under a vast lake.

-(Note: Again, the author mixes history with the myths from Hindu thoughts.
+(Note: Again, the author mixes history with Hindu myths.
 Official records indicate the lake dried up gradually, with Kangla in the heart of the valley emerging as the first region of inhabitation and the Loktak was formed in the southwestern part of the valley in antiquity.
 The consolidation of seven Meitei clans under the Ningthouja, further in 33CE, has been marked as the beginning of Meitei civilisation.)

 People with limited knowledge of this language have grouped the Manipuri under the family of Sino-Tibetan and then classified into the Tibeto-Burman class of the Chin-Kuki group.
 Some scholars are, however, of another opinion.

-(Note: With so much inclination towards bogus Aryan narratives, it is no surprise that the author, in this case, refers to a sycophant like Phurailatpam Atombapu, whose pseudo-scholar knowledge were the main reason why until in our preceding generations’ days, many people believed in the Mahabharata story and the closeness of the language to Sanskrit.)
+(Note: With so much inclination towards bogus Aryan narratives, it is no surprise that the author, in this case, attributes extensively to Phurailatpam Atombapu, whose pseudo-scholar knowledge were the main reason why many Manipuris believed in the Mahabharata narratives and the proximity of Meiteilon to Sanskrit.)

 Some people believe there is no Manipuri grammar, but this is entirely false.
-For instance the grammatical quality and flexibility of the language are visible in its ability to transpose or the existence of active–passive voices and reported speeches, amongst others.
+For instance, the quality and flexibility of the language are mostly discernible in its ability to transpose or the existence of active–passive voices and reported speeches, amongst others.
 (Author’s example: Keina mi chai can be transposed into Keina mi chabani.
 Or, Chaobana Tomanda lairik ama pi can be rewritten as Chaobana Tomanda lairik ama pibani.)

 Besides, there are plenty of words that are quite alien to Vedic and Sanskrit languages.
 Many languages have evolved from Sanskrit but some of those had undergone drastic changes that it has no connection with the source language at all.
-For instance, in Dr Suniti Kumar Chatterji’s National Flag, it is mentioned that tsie, which means paper in Sanskrit-Chinese lexicon around 7CE, has now become che (ˈtʃɛ) in Manipuri and in the Sanskritised version, from soi it has become kagat, kakal, kakat, kagaz.
+Take Dr Suniti Kumar Chatterji’s National Flag, which mentions the word tsie, which means paper in Sanskrit-Chinese lexicon around 7CE, and has now become che (ˈtʃɛ) in Manipuri and in the Sanskritised version, from soi it has become kagat, kakal, kakat, kagaz.
 More examples are elaborated in Ph Atombapu’s books such as Pakhangba and Manipur Sanatan Dharma.
 In a nutshell, it is still early to group Manipuri into a category.
 Discretion is indeed the better part of valour.
-This does not imply we should make effort to categorise Manipuri in the Sanskrit family but we can search for the fact.
+This does not imply, though, that we should make effort to categorise Manipuri in the Sanskrit family but we can search for the fact.
 Truth be told, those who called themselves an offshoot from Mohenjo-daro like the Dravidians are now disillusioned.

 Nowadays, people have realised the existence of the Meitei Mayek alphabets.

-(Note: It was completely destroyed along with ancient holy books, scriptures and philosophical treatises when Pamheiba imposed Hinduism in this ancient kingdom and has been revived only recently.
-But it is no more significant and nobody knows about its origin, though doubtlessly it has been around for quite a long time.
-If we had used the Meitei Mayek continuously, the author is hopeful, that people would have even believed if we say the contemporary Devanagari letters stemmed from Meitei Mayek.)
+(Note: The literal alphabets and its usage was completely destroyed along with ancient holy books, scriptures and philosophical treatises when Pamheiba imposed Hinduism in this ancient kingdom.
+Still it is no more significant, and nobody knows about its origin.
+Doubtlessly it has been around for quite a long time.
+If we had used the Meitei Mayek continuously, the author is hopeful, that people would have even believed if we say the contemporary Devanagari letters stemmed from Meitei Mayek!)

 Manipuri literature and litany

-Cheklagi kaidongfam khangdabana (Note: kaidongfam is leifam in the essay)
+Cheklagi kaidongfam khangdabana (Note: kaidongfam is mentioned as leifam in the essay)

 Pombi kangaonare